Frederick Hauck

-Frederick Hamilton "Rick" Hauck (pronounced "Howk"; born April 11, 1941) is a retired captain in the United States Navy, a former fighter pilot and NASA astronaut.
+Frederick Hamilton "Rick" Hauck (pronounced "Howk"; April 11, 1941 – November 6, 2025) was a captain in the United States Navy, fighter pilot and NASA astronaut.
 He piloted Space Shuttle mission STS-7 and commanded STS-51-A and STS-26.

-Personal data
+Background

-He was born April 11, 1941, in Long Beach, California, but considers Winchester, Massachusetts and Washington, D.C. to be his hometowns.
+Hauck was born on April 11, 1941, in Long Beach, California, but considered Winchester, Massachusetts, and Washington, D.C., to be his hometowns.
 His parents were the late Captain and Mrs. Phillip F. Hauck.
 His maternal grandfather, Olaf M. Hustvedt, was a United States Navy vice admiral who commanded battleships during World War II.
+As a child, Hauck was suggested to skip first and second grade.
+However, his mother felt concerned about the age difference between him and his classmates and instead only had him skip first grade.

-Hauck is married to Susan Cameron Bruce.
+He married his first wife, Dolly Bowman, in 1962.
+The couple had two children.
+The couple split on amicable terms in the late 1980s.
+Hauck was later married to Susan Cameron Bruce.

+Hauck died on November 6, 2025, at a retirement home in Maine at the age of 84.